davy7125/polyphone/en/manual/soundfont-editor/tree.md

 ### Header “General”

-A click on the header :guilabel:`General` opens the editor of the [general information](manual/soundfont-editor/editing-pages/editing-of-the-general-information.md).
+A click on the header :guilabel:`General` opens the editor of the [general information][edit-general].

 ### Section “Samples”

 This section lists all samples contained in the soundfont, which are the raw material upon which all instruments are built.
-A click on one or more samples leads to the [sample editor](manual/soundfont-editor/editing-pages/sample-editor.md).
+A click on one or more samples leads to the [sample editor][s-editor].
-A click on the header :guilabel:`Samples` displays the [configuration summary](manual/soundfont-editor/configuration-summaries.md#doc_sample) of all samples.
+A click on the header :guilabel:`Samples` displays the [configuration summary][conf-summary-s] of all samples.

 ### Section “Instruments”